 French people are lazy.
 America is the best country in the world.
 You’re rich because you’re an American and Americans just work harder.

 This one-minute commercial essentially insults everyone who can’t afford a Cadillac by implying they’re just too lazy to work for it.
 It also implies only Americans are worthy of owning Cadillac automobiles.
 And it would all work a lot better if these commercials weren’t readily available on the Internet, meaning that anyone in the world (including the French) can view them.
 It’s just difficult to imagine any company trying to tap into an international market with this sort of commercial on the air.

 And in case you’re wondering about the fallout from this sort of smug “members only” style of commercial, here’s the Ford response ad.
 That’s right, the Cadillac commercial was so widely despised that it launched an ad campaign for a rival company.

 Does It Matter?

-I’ve purposefully left off political ads, since I don’t want to denigrate anyone’s party affiliation.
-But I will say that, as far as fear-mongering and appealing to humanity’s lowest instincts goes, political advertisers set the bar so low that you essentially have to start digging if you want to go any lower (and that’s not the only reason you might want a shovel when reviewing those “vote for me OR YOU’LL DIE” ads).
+I’ve purposefully left off political ads, but I will say that, as far as fear-mongering and appealing to humanity’s lowest instincts goes, political advertisers set the bar so low that you essentially have to start digging if you want to go any lower (and that’s not the only reason you might want a shovel when reviewing those “vote for me OR YOU’LL DIE” ads).

 Of course, several of these commercials (like the “I’m a Mac and I’m a PC” ads) actually launched multi-year campaigns, meaning that many customers either didn’t see these ads as condescending or simply didn’t care.
 Because many of us make our purchasing decisions based on something other than the commercials.